nselby/nselby.github.io/_posts/2016-09-24-Release-The-Video.md

 Withholding the video was a really bad idea.

+Ironically, had this event occured next month, the video wouldn't have been released.

+North Carolina House Bill 972, signed into law in July, and taking effect on October 1, changes the rules in the state.
+From then on, recordings made by police will not be <a href="http://www.nytimes.com/2016/09/27/us/keith-scott-shooting-video-charlotte.html" target="_blank">public record</a>.
+The only people who can see the video without a formal, written request (which sounds like a court order).
+If the idea is transparency, this is a really crappy way to <a href="http://www.usatoday.com/story/opinion/2016/04/01/police-body-cameras-accountability-exoneration-evidence-column/82484112/" target="_blank">go about achieving it</a>.

-Chief Putney has done a good job describing the incident, but he is facing an entrenched narrative that contradicts him directly.
-I believe him completely, but lots of people don’t.
+And while Chief Putney has done a good job describing the incident, he is facing an entrenched narrative that contradicts him directly.
+I personally believe him.

+Lots of people don’t.

 On Wednesday, I spoke at the <a href="http://www.iaca.net/conference.asp" target="_blank">International Association of Crime Analyst</a> conference in Louisville and had the conversation about this finding.
 I mentioned the prime example of how to do it right: Las Vegas.